-I’ve mentioned in previous posts a lady I know called Tara.
-We first met when Eva was 6 weeks old (back in February 2015) when I joined her family Yoga Babes class.
+I’ve mentioned in previous posts my yoga instructor, Tara Crist.
+We first met when Eva was 6 weeks old (back in February 2015) when I joined her family Yoga Babes class based in Maidenhead.
 Tara not only teaches yoga for adults but also with babies – which sounds like a strange concept.
 I mean, how do babies do yoga?
 Okay, I know they don’t actually do yoga, but whenever I used to tell people about the baby yoga class, that was the question put to me!

 Yoga Babes was all about playing and balancing (safely!) your baby whilst on the yoga mat.
 There was also yoga for mums around that which was a great social/fitness group.
 I loved going, so continued as Eva got older.

 Tara became a friend as well as a teacher.
 I learned as well as all the family yoga, she is also a kayaking and qualified Stand up Paddleboarding teacher.
 Also doing Yoga on the paddleboards!
 Yes I have tried it – read my blog post here!

 A couple of years ago she went on a course in Brussels to train in AcroYoga.
 As she is all about mixing yoga with play, this was perfect.

 So I went along to family yoga to try it out!

 The family yoga (or AcroYoga) runs once a month and usually Darrel takes Eva.
 Mainly because it’s one adult per child and he misses out on the other classes due to work.